 The Kimbell Art Museum Library was established in 1967, with offices located in downtown Fort Worth.
 When the Museum opened in 1972, the Library moved into the new Kahn Building.
-The Library's strongest area of collecting, corresponding to the Museum's collection policy, is European art from the Renaissance to the mid-twentieth century, followed by Asian art from antiquity to the nineteenth century, Mediterranean antiquities, Western medieval art, Precolumbian art, and African art.
-The Library acquires not only domestic publications, but also foreign sets of artist monographs, catalogues raisonnés, exhibition catalogues, general art history books, and conservation materials.
-Over the past forty years, the Library has played an important role in providing to curators and educators research materials related to the Museum's object acquisitions, exhibitions, and programs.
+The Library's strongest area of collecting, corresponding to the Museum's collection policy, is European art from the Renaissance to the mid-twentieth century, followed by Asian art from antiquity to the nineteenth century, Mediterranean antiquities, Western medieval art, Ancient American art, and African art.
+The Library acquires not only domestic publications, but also foreign sets of artist monographs,

 The Library is located in the Piano Pavilion of the Kimbell Art Museum.
 Its collection is noncirculating and primarily serves the Museum's staff and docents, but it is also available to art historians, especially faculty and graduate students from surrounding universities, by appointment only.
 Please contact us for more information.